raidos23/PyCompiler_ARK/README.md

 PyCompiler ARK++ represents a comprehensive upgrade with:

 ### **Key Improvements**
-- **Modular architecture**: Extensible plugin system with BCASL and ACASL
+- **Modular architecture**: Extensible plugin system with BCASL, ACASL and CESL
 - **Enhanced security**: Comprehensive scanning and code signing
 - **Complete documentation**: Guides for all major features
 - **Modern tooling**: Latest Python practices and tools